DiamondLightSource/xsw-scripts/README.md

 # xsw-scripts
-Translating matlab scripts for xsw data generation to matlab.
+Translating matlab scripts for xsw data generation to python.